Iron ore climbs on improving downstream demand

 The market had been under pressure on concerns that authorities could take action to curb rising prices following a government meeting on Friday.

-"Now, it seems that the fundamental factors have begun to play a dominant role again," said Pei.
+"Now, it seems that the fundamental factors have begun to play a dominant role again," Pei said.

-The average capacity utilisation rate of concrete and transaction volumes of construction steel products have increased recently, indicating a recovery in the downstream steel consumption sectors, Everbright Futures said in a note.
+The average concrete capacity utilisation rate and construction steel products transaction volumes have increased recently, indicating a recovery in the downstream steel consumption sectors, Everbright Futures said in a note.

-China was expected to have produced approximately 2.69 million tonnes of crude steel per day over Feb.
-21-28, a rise of 5.16% from the previous 10-day period, the China Iron and Steel Association said on its official website on March 6.
+China likely produced about 2.69 million tonnes of crude steel per day from Feb.
+21 to 28, a rise of 5.16% from the previous 10-day period, the China Iron and Steel Association (CISA) said on its official website on Monday.

+Other steel-making raw materials, coking coal and coke, shrugged off mild gains achieved in the morning session.

-(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Subhranshu Sahu)
+(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Subhranshu Sahu and Jamie Freed)

 ((Amy.Lv@thomsonreuters.com;))